dscarpetti/codax/README.md

 ### Production Ready?

-I have successfully used this library in production environments.
+This library has been, and continues to be, successfully used in production environments.
 That said, there are probably a few rough edges that could use smoothing.

 ## Usage